-We have come to love these Costa Rica traditional foods so much that they even make their way onto our plates when we are abroad.
+We have come to love traditional Costa Rican food so much that they even make their way onto our plates when we are abroad.

 Whether you are visiting the country and wondering what famous Costa Rica dishes you should try or are looking to mix it up and try something new at home.
 Don’t miss these famous Costa Rican recipes and dishes.

-Although some Costa Rican food recipes get a bad rap for being all about rice and beans, there is more diversity to Costa Rican cuisine then you might realize.
-Whether you like salty, savoury, or sweet, if you are a vegetarian, vegan, or a carnivore there are foods of Costa Rica to appease any taste buds.
+Although Costa Rican cuisine sometimes gets a bad rap for being all about Costa Rican rice and beans, there is more diversity to it than you might realise.
+Whether you like salty, savoury, or sweet, if you are a vegetarian, vegan, or carnivore, there are traditional Costa Rican dishes to appease any taste buds.

-The Costa Rica national dish is without a doubt Gallo Pinto.
+Costa Rica’s national dish is, without a doubt, Gallo Pinto.
 You’ll find Costa Rican Gallo Pinto all over the country on the plates of locals and visitors alike.
-Gallo Pinto is the traditional Costa Rican breakfast food that consists of rice and beans served with egg, sausage and slathered with the local favourite, Lizano sauce.
+Gallo Pinto is the traditional Costa Rican breakfast dish that consists of Costa Rican rice and beans served with egg, sausage, sour cream and slathered with the local favourite, Lizano sauce.

-Costa Rica Gallo Pinto is a mix of white rice, black beans, red bell peppers, cilantro, and onion all fried up together.
+Costa Rican Gallo Pinto is a mix of white rice, black beans, red bell peppers, cilantro, onion, and sour cream, all fried up together.
 It is a relatively simple dish to make but oh-so-delicious!

 Find the complete Gallo Pinto Costa Rica Recipe here.